 Hiring temp to perm employees is becoming an increasingly common practice for companies looking for immediate support in their day-to-day roles.
 In fact, Tiger’s 2019 Salary Review revealed that the volume of temp-to-perm placements increased by 42% from 2017 to 2018, meaning there is plenty of demand for candidates who have both short- and long-term availability.

-Have you ever applied for a temp to perm job in London?
+Have you asked your temp agency about opportunities for temp-to-perm jobs in London?
 If not, why not?
 With plenty of benefits, it may be worth considering as part of your job hunt!

 What does temp to perm mean?